EndPointCorp/end-point-blog/2024/12/learning-vue-3-composables-by-creating-invoice-generator.md

 </script>
 ```

-I have already defined `LineItems.vue` component where we render the line items which have textbox to enter description, rate and amount.
-The total for each items are calculated using computed property.
-Lets see an example how we can use it with invoice items.
+I have already defined the `LineItems.vue` component where we render the line items which has textboxes to enter description, rate and amount.
+The totals for each item are calculated using the computed property.
+Let's see an example showing how we can use it with invoice items.
-- `LineItems` uses `items` props to render the invoice items
+- `LineItems` uses `items` props to render the invoice items.
-- Emits `update-item` event when any value for an invoice line item changes
+- Emits `update-item` event when any value for an invoice line item changes.
-- Emits `add-item` when user adds a new line item
+- Emits `add-item` when user adds a new line item.
 - Emits `close` when user removes a line item.

 ```html